Types of XSS

 - Client XSS

-Server XSS occurs when untrusted user supplied data is included in an HTML response generated by the server.
+Server XSS occurs when untrusted user supplied data is included in an HTTP response generated by the server.
 The source of this data could be from the request, or from a stored location.
 As such, you can have both Reflected Server XSS and Stored Server XSS.

 In this case, the entire vulnerability is in server-side code, and the browser is simply rendering the response and executing any valid script embedded in it.